DerekHJH/derekhjh.github.io/_pages/about.md

 Hooray~ you caught me!
 I am Junhao Hu, a first-year Ph.D. student at [School of Computer Science, Peking University](https://cs.pku.edu.cn/), advised by Prof. [Tao Xie](https://taoxiease.github.io/).

 My research is in the intersection of machine learning and software engineering.
 Specifically, I am currently focusing on Code Generation and Big Code Model Testing.
+If you are also interested in those topics and want to work something out together, please do not hesitate to contact me.

 I got my bachelor's degree from [Kuang Yaming Honors School, Nanjing University](https://dii.nju.edu.cn/) in 2022, where I did research on Compilation Resource Predicion, advised by Prof. [Yanyan Jiang](https://jyywiki.cn/).